-Seven years ago, a coalition of non-profit organizations teamed up to save one of the most impressive historical features in Ohio.
+Nearly a decade ago, a coalition of non-profit organizations teamed up to save one of the most impressive historical features in Ohio.

-Junction Earthworks is a 2,000 year old ceremonial site, built by the ancient people of the Hopewell culture.
-The property was set to be auctioned off in 2014, but it’s nine ancient earthwork enclosures were saved and turned into a public park.
+Junction Earthworks is a 2,000-year-old ceremonial site, built by the ancient people of the Hopewell culture.
+The property was set to be auctioned off in 2014, but its nine ancient earthwork enclosures were saved and turned into a public park.

 Around 1 C.E., a new Native American culture developed in Ohio.
 Called the Hopewell culture, it doesn’t refer to a particular Native American tribe, but rather it’s a name for the distinct artifacts, earthworks, and burial practices of sites all around southern Ohio from 1 to 400 C.E.

 A typical Hopewell culture settlement included one or a few families living in rectangular houses with gardens.
 In addition to hunting, fishing, and gathering wild foods, the people of the Hopewell culture also grew domesticated plants, including squash and sunflowers.

 The Hopewell culture had a vast social network that stretched across the country.
 Their ceremonial earthworks are incredible, built in geometric shapes and often aligning with the movements of the Sun and Moon.
 Many of the earthworks include large burial mounds where people of note, including religious figures, were buried with special objects.